k4sh4n1/research/README.md

 ## Revenue

 Having developed an effective FX trading algorithm, the revenue generation is almost guaranteed.
 There are proprietary trading firms or so called _prop firms_ both globally and locally.
 They provide capital access for FX traders while taking a share of the final trading profit.
-It means, once funded, there is no need to risk capital. _Prop firms_ use professional trading platforms like MetaTrader 5 with capabilities to develop algorithmic trading robots.
+It means, once funded, there is no need to risk capital. _Prop firms_ use professional trading platforms like MetaTrader with capabilities to develop algorithmic trading robots.
 University of Tabriz and its researchers can obtain risk-free profits through the global or even local _prop firms_.

 ## Validation

 The theoretical and methodological contributions can easily be tested by historic FX data or by demo accounts using real-time market data.
-Specifically, the MetaTrader 5 platform provides convenient tools for back-testing with historic data or testing in real-time.
+Specifically, the MetaTrader platform provides convenient tools for back-testing with historic data or testing in real-time.

 ## Development

-Code development can be done on MetaTrader 5 platform.
-The programming language can be MQL5 which is similar to C++.
-Alternatively, the Python API of MetaTrader 5 can be employed.
-The author has already developed multiple preliminary trading robots in MQL5 programming language.
+Code development can be done on MetaTrader platform.
+The programming language can be MQL which is similar to C++.
+Alternatively, the Python API of MetaTrader can be employed.
+The author has already developed multiple preliminary trading robots in MQL programming language.

 ## Timeseries